Data re-identification: Concern and consequences

 In 1997, Latanya Sweeney found from a study of Census records that up to 87 percent of the U.S. population can be identified using a combination of their 5-digit zip code, gender, and date of birth.
-Others do not think that re-identification is a serious threat; they claim that since the combination of zip code, date of birth and gender is rare or partially complete, such as only the year and month birth without the date, or the county name instead of the specific zip code, the risk of such re-identification is reduced in many instances.

-Unauthorized re-identification on the basis of such combinations does not require access to separately kept "additional information" that is under the control of the data controller, as is now required for GDPR compliant pseudonymization.
+Unauthorized re-identification on the basis of such combinations does not require access to separately kept "additional information" that is under the control of the data controller, as is now required for GDPR-compliant pseudonymization.

-Individuals whose data is re-identified are also at risk of having their information, with their identity attached it, sold to organizations they do not want possessing private information about their finances, health or preferences.
+Individuals whose data is re-identified are also at risk of having their information, with their identity attached to it, sold to organizations they do not want possessing private information about their finances, health or preferences.
 The release of this data may cause anxiety, shame or embarrassment.
-Once an individual's privacy has been breached as a result of re-identification, future breaches become much easier: once a link is made between one piece of data and a person's real identity, any association between the data and an anonymous identity breaks anonymity of the person.
+Once an individual's privacy has been breached as a result of re-identification, future breaches become much easier: once a link is made between one piece of data and a person's real identity, any association between the data and an anonymous identity breaks the anonymity of the person.

-Re-identification may expose companies which have pledged to assure anonymity to increased liability to contract or to tort and cause them to violate their privacy policies by having released information to third parties that can identify users after re-identification.
-Not only will they violate internal policies, institutions may also violate state and federal laws, such laws concerning financial confidentiality or medical privacy.
+Re-identification may expose companies and institutions which have pledged to assure anonymity to increased tort liability and cause them to violate their internal policies, public privacy policies, and state and federal laws, such as laws concerning financial confidentiality or medical privacy, by having released information to third parties that can identify users after re-identification.